 Every card works a bit differently.
 Barclays and Capital One travel rewards cards, for example, allow you to charge travel expenses to your card and then redeem them with points – including the points you earned purchasing the flight or car rental or other travel expense in the first place.

-Capital One Venture cards now also offer users the opportunity to transfer points to a dozen airlines at favorable rates with its transfer partners.
+Capital One Venture cards now also offer users the opportunity to transfer points to more than a dozen airlines at favorable rates with its transfer partners.

 Using points from Chase and American Express can get a bit more involved.

 - Rosenberg might begin, he said, on a travel site like Orbitz or Google Flights, to see what the ticket would cost him with cash.

 - Then he’d head over to the Chase or the Amex portal, to see what kind of a deal he could get on a flight using points that way.